politicalwatch/tipi-tasks/README.md

-# TIPI ALERTS
+# TIPI TASKS

-A list of tasks for celery to manage alerts from users
+A list of tasks for celery to manage tasks from users

 ## Setup